brighthive/data-resource-generator/README.md

 #### Submit a Data Resource Schema

-Once you have your table schema files and swagger API you will need to convert them into a Data Resource Schema.
+Once you have your table schema files and swagger API you will need to convert them into a Data Resource Schema and nest them inside a Data Resource Generation Payload.
+Nest the Data Resource Schema under a top-level key with the value, `data_resource_schema`.

-- `POST /generator` Given a Data Resource Schema, this trigger the generation of all of the described Data Resources.
+- `POST /generator` Given a Data Resource Generation Payload (and thus a nested Data Resource Schema), this trigger the generation of all of the described Data Resources.

 ### Interacting with Generated Data Resources